 The number of derelict or abandoned vessels around the region continues to increase along with the cost of disposal.
-There is no boat registration system in New Zealand and tracking down owners often proves futile at which point the Harbourmasters Office has to step in and commence the process for disposing abandoned vessels as per the requirements of the Maritime Transport Act.
+There is no boat registration system in New Zealand and tracking down owners often proves futile, at which point the Harbourmaster's

+Office has to step in and commence the process for disposing of abandoned vessels as required by the Maritime Transport Act.
 In at least two cases vessel disposal has proved expensive (\$60,000 and \$150,000), and the Harbourmaster is considering proposing a boat amnesty to manage the problem.

-The Harbourmaster's office had 3,556 licenced moorings in its management regime at the end of the year.
+The Harbourmaster's Office had 3,556 licenced moorings in its management regime at the end of the year.

-Major flooding in Auckland resulting in a large number of coastal land slips resulted in a large number of trees entering the water and posing a significant navigation hazard.
-Three barge loads of debris were removed from the Upper Waitematä Harbour and the Harbourmaster?

-Office issued a Local Notice to Mariners and used social media to notify the public of the danger.
+Major flooding in Auckland caused coastal land slips resulting in a large number of trees entering the water and posing a significant navigation hazard.
+Three barge loads of debris were removed from the Upper Waitematā Harbour and the Harbourmaster's Office issued a Local Notice to Mariners and used social media to notify the public of the danger.

 The Harbourmaster engaged with both the Ports of Auckland and Devonport Naval Base in the lead up to and during Cyclone Gabrielle to manage safe vessel movements.
 The weather caused a number of recreational boats to sink on their moorings, several to break their moorings and come ashore, and seven Category C navigation aids were either destroyed or came ashore.
 The wrecks have been salvaged and contractors have replaced the destroyed navigational aids.
-The clean-up operation cost the Harbourmasters Office approximately \$100,000.
+The clean-up operation cost the Harbourmaster's Office approximately \$100,000.